 Hospital-Based Primary Care Teaching Practice

 HCA is our hospital-based primary care teaching practice.
-It provides care to over 41,000 patients accounting for over 100,000 visits annually to HCA.
-The appointments are scheduled through the Call Center, which takes over 1,500 calls per day, and took over 380,000 calls in 2010.
+It provides care to over 41,500 patients accounting for over 100,000 visits annually to HCA.
+The appointments are scheduled through the Call Center, which takes over 1,600 calls per day, and took over 410,000 calls in 2014.
 It is the dominant ambulatory teaching venue for medical housestaff.
-Clinical providers staffing each of the four HCA suites include 56 faculty physicians, 145 rotating medical housestaff, 7 nurse practitioners, 12 clinical triage nurses, 6 clinical social workers, and supporting staff.
+Clinical providers staffing each of the four HCA suites include 65 faculty physicians, 145 rotating medical housestaff, 6 nurse practitioners, 15 clinical triage nurses, 6 LPNs, 6 clinical social workers, and supporting staff.

 Louise Mackisack, MA, is the Division and HCA Administrative Director.
-James Heffernan, MD, MPH, and Daniel Sullivan, MD, MPH, serve as Medical Director and Associate Medical Director of the practice, respectively.
+Kim Ariyabuddhiphongs, MD, serves as Medical Director of the practice and Jennifer Beach, MD, Marc Cohen, MD, and Julia Lindenberg, MD, serve as Assistant Medical Directors, respectively.

 Mental Health Services